clonejo/clubstatusd/README.md

 What data the daemon tracks and how the API looks is documented in the [Specification](api-specification.md).

+# Dependencies
+* Rust and Cargo
+* GCC
+* OpenSSL and SQLite3 (with headers)
+on Debian: `gcc openssl libssl-dev sqlite3-0 sqlite3-dev`, use binary installer on https://www.rust-lang.org/

 # Build
 Build dependencies: Rust and Cargo

 To build, run `cargo build --release`